MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Calendar/Update-MgUserCalendarGroup.md

 ## SYNOPSIS
 Update the properties of calendargroup object.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaUserCalendarGroup](/powershell/module/Microsoft.Graph.Beta.Calendar/Update-MgBetaUserCalendarGroup?view=graph-powershell-beta)

 ## SYNTAX